 Other single channel and two color data files

 Data derived from other microarray experiments may come in a variety of different file formats depending on the microarray scanner hardware and software used.
 Robin supports direct import of generic file types that contain the data in text files with each column of data points separated by a special character (e.g. semicolon, TAB etc.).
 Import of generic data is managed by a generic data import dialog that allows you to specify which column contains what kind of data.
 Using this dialog it should be possible to import arbitrary microarray data.
 Since the generic import mechanism does not work for some data formats (like the tab-separated raw text files produced by Agilent scanners), customized settings have been supplied to allow import of these formats.
-Please set the import type on the file import panel according to your data type if it is listed.
+Please set the import type on the file import panel according to your microarray data type if it is listed.
 If not, try generic import settings.
 If these fail we will be happy to create a customized filter for your data, if you supply us with a sample of the format.
 When working with generic data you’ll also have to know the layout of the chips you want to analyse – presets for commonly used chip types are already included in Robin.
 This list can be completed with your custom layouts.

 Assumptions